i0uthis/blog.intp-362/docs/blog2/README.md

 Initialize SEAL and pybind11: <br>
-•	Update and initialize the submodules needed by the SEAL-Python library using the “git submodule” command:
+•	Update and initialize the submodules needed by the SEAL-Python library using the “git submodule” command: <br>
 “git submodule update –init –recursive”